-Did you know the default speed limit on most local roads has been 50 km/h since 2003?
+Did you know the default speed limit on most local roads is 50 km/h - and has been since 2003?

 Statistics from all three Council areas shows a disturbing number of crashes on roads, including a high number of casualty accidents.
 In the five-year period 2012-2016: